zer0def/nginxinc-kubernetes-ingress/docs/content/installation/nic-images/using-the-jwt-token-docker-secret.md

 ---
+docs: DOCS-1454
+doctypes:
+- ''
-title: "Getting the NGINX Ingress Controller Image with JWT"
+title: Getting the NGINX Ingress Controller Image with JWT
-description: "Use your NGINX Ingress Controller subscription JWT token to get the NGINX Plus Ingress Controller image from the F5 Docker registry."
+toc: true
 weight: 150
-doctypes: [""]
-toc: true
-docs: "DOCS-1454"
 ---

-{{<custom-styles>}}
+Follow the steps in this document to pull the NGINX Plus Ingress Controller image from the F5 Docker registry into your Kubernetes cluster using your JWT token.

 ## Overview

-Follow the steps in this document to pull the NGINX Plus Ingress Controller image from the F5 Docker registry into your Kubernetes cluster using your JWT token.

 {{<important>}}
 An NGINX Plus subscription certificate and key will not work with the F5 Docker registry.